 You can write numbers or show them on your phone, but it is more efficient to put in a total of 35 minutes, which includes five minutes a day, for the seven days leading up to your trip.
 Then, in exotic America Latina, you will find yourself able to rattle off and understand Spanish digits.

-Learn the numbers in Spanish and your fair-spending integrity will be enhanced in Latin America.
+Learn the numbers in Spanish and your spending integrity will be enhanced in Latin America.
 Without Spanish numbers you could be prey for a monetary predator.
-Most people are not out to rob you of your plata, but they exist, and more so in areas known to attract tourists, where you could be seen as a wealthy gringo who is a walking sack of sustenance.
+Most people are not out to rob you of your plata, but they exist, and more so in areas known to attract tourists.
+You could be seen as a wealthy gringo who is a walking sack of sustenance.
 The great and growing economic divide is a tragedy; yet it is the fierce reality.

 Hola – the ‘h’ is silent or not pronounced